danielbultrini/TDVQP_SM/README.md

 "-b" qiskit backend. use statevector_simulator for infinite shot limit and qasm_simulator when using non-zero shots.

+For the standard simulation of a ground state as in the paper, you would use this command in this folder:

+`python runme.py -n /results/new -x -2 -v 0.2 -rf 5 -rl 4 -rr 3.2 -L 19 -p 0 -d 4 -tr 1 -pad 20 -i 0 -s 1000`

 To run this, the most critical requirement is to use qiskit 0.22.1.
 Other libraries are not expected to have much of an impact on performance, but the versions are provided below:

 Specific library versions used in the generation of the original figures: